aousssbai/webex-chatbot/README.md

 ![picture](https://raw.github.com/aousssbai/webex-chatbot/master/pictures/vmIPpipe.png)

+IMPORTANT NOTE: the VM is running with a free Tier account which allows 750 hours of run time.
+Configuring the VM being a very long process (installing python, lots of libraries...), please remember to stop the VM when you are not using it anymore to make sure the account doesnt get shut down by amazon before the important demos

 The next component that we need to deal with is the API.
 It is built with Flask and by default running on localhost on port 5000.
 To allow the monitoring script to make API calls and send alerts, we need to expose this port.
 So we use a temporary [Ngrok](https://ngrok.com/download) link (expires every 7hrs).